rtificr/stager-legacy/README.md

 ```
 The `NAME` can be thought of as the index of the element.

-*Important: Stager starts at the element with the name "start".
+*IMPORTANT: Stager starts at the element with the name "start".
 If there is no start element, it will fail to run.*
 The `CONTENT` is usually the question of the element, but not always.

 Inside some curly brackets, you have the `CHOICE` and the `DESTINATION`.
 The choice is a decision the player can choose to make.
 After a backslash, the destination is the name of the element that choice should take you to if you choose it, and then add another backslash on the end.